 Although this is not part of the general education requirements, it is a CSU graduation requirement that you can complete at a community college before you transfer.
-HIS-6 or 6H or 7 or 7H may also be used to partially fulfill area C or D. POL-1 or 1H may also be used to partially fulfill area D.
+HIS-6 or 6H, 7 or 7H, 14, 31, or 34 may also be used to partially fulfill area C or D. POL-1 or 1H may also be used to partially fulfill area D.